Or, the Grand Finale.

 Well, the Masks of Nyarlathotep has been a long ride, but an incredibly fun one.
 The dialog is snappy and the sound good especially during the cult scenes where there’s a lot going on.
 Each part has one or two references to Lovecraft’s original stories, or at least some little inside joke.
 As I mentioned back at the beginning, there’s a lot more use of third-person narration from DART’s announcer, Lester Mayhew, than usual, but it’s necessary to keep an already long story going at a brisk pace.

 With a story of this length, it’s easy to lose the plot or lose sight of minor characters.
-More than once, I thought “Now, who’s that again?” when one of the secondary villains or a particular import/export business was mentioned after an absence, so I was grateful for the expository summing-up of what they’ve learned so far and what they need to do next that the main characters do at the top of each part.
+More than once, I thought “Now, who’s that again?” when one of the secondary villains or a particular import/export business was mentioned after an absence, so I was grateful for the expository summing-up of what they’ve learned so far and what they need to do next that the main characters give us at the top of each part.

 What impressed me, beyond the worldwide scope of the story, was the diverse group of people who meet, assist, and often join Hazel and her friends as they move from country to country–from a Kenyan wizard, a little Indian street-urchin on the London docks, or a half-Glaswegian Chinese bartender, to a multi-millionaire with a yacht, and all of them done with a depth of characterization that bucks expected stereotypes (even the rich white guy).